 The September 18, 1999 boxing match between welterweights Oscar De la Hoya and Felix Trinidad was one of the most highly anticipated fights in years, and it set Pay-Per-View records for a non-heavyweight fight.

 The bout would also go on to be one of the most controversial decisions in recent history, while also leading to a persistent, but I say false, legend about De la Hoya’s cornerman, Gil Clancy.

-The way that De la Hoya and his trainers (which besides Clancy, also included Robert Alcazar) clearly viewed the fight was as a conflict between a “boxer” (De la Hoya) and a “brawler” (Trinidad).
-Whether that is true or not, that is clearly how De la Hoya and his people viewed the fight, and it began with De la Hoya mostly avoiding Trinidad’s forceful attacks while trying to land combination punches of his own while then backing off.
+The way that De la Hoya and his trainers (besides Clancy, he also had Robert Alcazar working for him) clearly viewed the fight was as a conflict between a “boxer” (De la Hoya) and a “brawler” (Trinidad).
+Whether that is true or not, that is clearly how De la Hoya and his people viewed the fight, and it began in the first round with De la Hoya mostly avoiding Trinidad’s forceful attacks while trying to land combination punches of his own while then backing off.

 In the second round, though, De la Hoya gave the crowd the type of fight that they were expecting (the match was extremely hyped at the time), as the two men traded blows all throughout the round.

 In the third round, however, De la Hoya went back to the strategy he employed in the first round – avoiding Trinidad while trying to land combinations.

 In the fourth round, Trinidad took it to him – De la Hoya tried to avoid him, but they ultimately traded blows once again.

 Okay, so these four rounds would later prove to be the key to the fight.

 From my description, who does it sound was the “winner” of these four rounds?